MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Abstract

 \section{Abstract}

 While the ecosystem of Lean and Mathlib has enjoyed celebrated success in formal mathematical reasoning with the help of large language models (LLMs), the absence of many folklore lemmas in Mathlib remains a persistent barrier that limits Lean's usability as an everyday tool for mathematicians like \LaTeX{} or Maple.
-To address this, we introduce \textsc{MathlibLemma}, the first LLM-based multi-agent system to automate the discovery and formalization of mathematical folklore lemmas.
-This framework constitutes our primary contribution, proactively mining the missing connective tissue of mathematics.
-Its efficacy is demonstrated by the production of a verified library of folklore lemmas, a subset of which has already been formally merged into the latest build of Mathlib, thereby validating the system's real-world utility and alignment with expert standards.
-Leveraging this pipeline, we further construct the \textsc{MathlibLemma} benchmark, a suite of 4,028 type-checked Lean statements spanning a broad range of mathematical domains.
-By transforming the role of LLMs from passive consumers to active contributors, this work establishes a constructive methodology for the self-evolution of formal mathematical libraries.
+To address this, we introduce \textsc{MathlibLemma}, a modular LLM-based pipeline for automated folklore-lemma mining: the discovery, formalization, and proving of reusable intermediate facts that mathematicians often take for granted but that are not always present in formal libraries.
+At its core, \textsc{MathlibLemma} proactively mines the missing connective tissue of mathematics.
+The pipeline produces a verified library of folklore-style lemmas, including 1,506 Lean-checked proofs that pass a proof-bypass screen; a small curated pilot subset has also been merged into Mathlib, providing external evidence that selected outputs can meet expert library standards.
+Leveraging this pipeline, we further construct the \textsc{MathlibLemma} benchmark, a suite of 4,028 non-trivial type-checked Lean statements spanning a broad range of mathematical domains.
+By transforming the role of LLMs from passive consumers to active contributors, this work takes a step toward AI-assisted expansion of formal mathematical libraries.